Is Croatia worth visiting?

 First off, let’s take a second to talk about what overtourism is and why you should care.

-Europe is the global leader in international tourism, absorbing roughly two-thirds of international vacation travelers each year.
-Tourism here grew steadily throughout the 2010s, with Europe reporting a peak of 743 million international visitors in 2019 and set to exceed this number in 2024 having recovered from the impact of the COVID-19 pandemic.
 While many Europeans make their livelihood from tourism, the region has also witnessed increasingly devastating side effects of this “windfall”.
 Overtourism refers to the negative impacts that occur when there are too many tourists in one place at one time.
 Some of these include environmental damage, congestion, strain on resources, and cultural loss.

 Environmental damage

-Large numbers of tourists can literally trample the environment in popular destinations.
-Their impact can include pollution, littering, and damage to natural habitats and ecosystems that are sacrificed to erect new hotels, amenities, and vacation homes.
-The city of Barcelona in Spain is a prime example of a destination that has been impacted by overtourism.
 The city has seen a significant increase in the number of tourists in recent years, with 32 million visitors in 2019 alone, compared to a population of just over 1.6 million.
 That’s 20 tourists for every one resident, including local children and retirees.

-The impact of overtourism on Barcelona's environment has been significant.
 The city's air quality has deteriorated due to the high volume of traffic, particularly from cruise ships, which emit multiple times more sulphur dioxide and nitrogen dioxide than the city’s cars each year.
 Both of these gases have severe impacts on human health, and cause acid rain and acidification of the seas.

-Likewise, the city's beaches have been severely affected by overtourism.
-Every year, 65,000 cubic metres of sand needs to be replaced due to erosion caused by tourism.
+Every year, 65,000 cubic meters of sand needs to be replaced due to erosion caused by tourism.
 Between Barcelona and Vilanova i la Geltrú, which is 46km south, trash accounts for 38% of a typical fisherman’s catch.
 The metropolitan area of Barcelona has itself become the second-biggest culprit when it comes to emptying plastic waste into the Mediterranean, according to a 2019 report from the World Wildlife Fund.

 Crowding and congestion

-Overcrowding in popular destinations can make it difficult for locals to go about their daily lives and for tourists to enjoy their experience.
 The city of Venice comes to mind, the popular canal city flooded with 30 million visitors annually.
 This number is staggering considering that Venice has a permanent population of just over 50,000.

-The influx of tourists has caused a range of problems, from overcrowding in popular areas to damage to historic buildings and canals.
-One of the most significant impacts of overtourism in Venice is the congestion in the city's narrow streets and canals.
 During peak season, the city's famous St. Mark's Square can become so crowded that visitors can barely move.
 The congestion also extends to the city's waterways, with long lines of tourist boats clogging the canals.
 No wonder that the city’s population has declined by more than two-thirds, with 1,000 fewer residents every year.

-It would seem that Venice has heeded Unesco warnings of “irreversible damage” to its historic centre and, as of 2024, introduced a €5 entry fee for daytrippers between 8.30am and 4pm in spring and summer.
+It would seem that Venice has heeded Unesco warnings of “irreversible damage” to its historic center and, as of 2024, introduced a €5 entry fee for daytrippers between 8.30am and 4pm in spring and summer.
 The policy is designed to respond to the particular problem facing Venice, which is that around 80% of its tourists come just for the day.

 Strain on resources

-Tourist hotspots are often a bit remote or historic, which gives them a picturesque look, but also means that local water, energy, and waste management systems were often built years ago for much smaller communities.
-One example of a waste management crisis due to overtourism in Europe can be seen in the Balearic Islands, which are located in the Mediterranean Sea and are a popular destination for tourists, especially during the summer season.
 These islands, which include Mallorca, Menorca, Ibiza, and Formentera, have a combined population of just over one million but receive around 14 million tourists per year.
 This influx of visitors has created a significant waste management crisis, as the islands' infrastructure struggles to cope with the amount of waste generated.

-According to data from the Balearic Islands’ government, during the summer season, the islands generate around 4,500 tonnes of waste per day, which is a 70% increase compared to the off-season.
 This waste includes not only household waste but also litter from beaches, restaurants, and other tourist attractions.
 The waste management facilities on the islands are not equipped to handle this level of waste, which has resulted in overflowing bins and streets littered with trash.
-Ultimately, that waste can end up in the sea, polluting the marine environment and threatening the islands' delicate ecosystems, not to mention making for yucky swimming.
-In 2019, the government of the Balearic Islands adopted groundbreaking new laws pinpointing specific tourism-related waste, such as prohibition and reduction of items found on beaches and single-use plastics.

 Cultural loss

-Pushed out by tourism development, cultural traditions may be watered down or commercialised for the market.
+Pushed out by tourism development, cultural traditions may be watered down or commercialized for the market.
 One example of cultural loss due to overtourism is Prague.
 Prague is a popular destination for tourists due to its beautiful buildings and rich history.
 However, the influx of visitors has put a strain on the city's infrastructure and architecture.

 According to data from the Prague Institute of Planning and Development, the number of tourists visiting Prague increased from 4.1 million in 2000 to 8 million in 2019.
 This near-doubling has put a significant strain on the city's historic buildings, as the foot traffic and pollution from increased transportation has accelerated the decay of the city's facades and other architectural features.

-Furthermore, the rise of short-term rentals and souvenir shops catering to tourists has caused a decline in the number of traditional Czech businesses, such as artisan shops and local restaurants.
-This has led to a homogenisation of the city's cultural offerings, with many visitors seeking out the same tourist-oriented experiences rather than exploring the city's authentic local culture.
-In addition, the high volume of tourists has also led to increased prices for housing and other necessities for locals, leading to a pushout of long-time residents from the city centre.
+This has led to a homogenization of the city's cultural offerings, with many visitors seeking out the same tourist-oriented experiences rather than exploring the city's authentic local culture.
+In addition, the high volume of tourists has also led to increased prices for housing and other necessities for locals, leading to a pushout of long-time residents from the city center.

 Croatia’s two most overtouristed destinations